Among the Living (2014 film): Reception

 Marc Savlov of The Austin Chronicle called the film "a bloody good capstone" for nouveau guignol cinema, and went on to say that it was "by turns sublime, comical, and chilling in the blackest sort of way."
 Ryan Turek of Coming Soon responded positively to Among the Living, writing, "The film isn't too deep on a subtextual level, but it's a solid exercise in pure terror."
 After attending a theatrical screening of the film, Zach Gayne of Screen Anarchy offered high praise to Among the Living, writing, "The tension in Among The Living is so thick that it spawned collective coping mechanisms, wherein neighboring strangers locked eyes when they couldn't bear to look at the screen any longer."
 While Evan Dickson of Bloody Disgusting criticized the film's "somewhat lurching" first half, he went to praise its "utterly insane and effective last act."
 Writing for Fangoria magazine, Samuel Zimmerman gave Among the Living a score of 2½ out of 4, offering praise to its unsettling villain and the "thoroughly punishing use of violence" that the film employed when it finally "shifts gears into full-on slasher territory."

 Chris Bumbray of Arrow in the Head found that while the film was "skillfully made" it was also "nothing particularly special, and a fairly dull slasher flick."
 Dread Central's Debi Moore had a lukewarm response to the film, giving it a score 2/5 and writing, "Among the Living is technically as good as can be expected from two directors with a superior vision but falls over badly with its narrative of unlikable protagonists, uninventive villains and a reluctance to push the limits as much as it seems to want to."
 Drew Taylor of IndieWire lambasted the film, opining that it was "straight up bad" before succinctly concluding, "It's messy, it's gory without ever being gratifying, and it makes absolutely no sense."

+French newspaper Le Mondes Sandrine Marques described the film as a mannerist entry in the slasher tradition, noting its extensive cinephile references while arguing that it was ultimately weighed down by its influences and by shortcomings in its writing, acting, and technical execution.